2 Rubric and Assessment

 - Understand the ways digital tools change us as we use them, to create compelling history that is self-reflexive

-These objectives map against the criteria for your coursework and final project grades like this:
+These objectives map against the criteria for your coursework and capstone exercise grades like this:

 |1.
 Productive ‘Fail’ documented|

 |4.
 Evidence carefully and fully engaged with, analyzed|